Designing the template structure in the DocumentBuilder editor

 Text

-Use this widget to enter text and add variables.
+Use this widget to*enter text* and add variables.
 You can also format the text you entered.
 To open the format settings for the text, simply select the text that you want to format.
+In the window that opens you can adjust the format settings for the selected text.

 Inserting variables: